Jakob Omrzel

 As a junior, Omrzel is considered one of Slovenia's biggest cycling prospects, as a two-time national road race champion and winner of Paris–Roubaix Juniors.
-In 2024, Omzrel suffered a significant crash while riding in the Giro della Lunigiana, colliding with a signalman and requiring resuscitation.
+In 2024, Omrzel suffered a significant crash while riding in the Giro della Lunigiana, colliding with a signalman and requiring resuscitation.

+Omrzel signed a contract with Team Bahrain Victorious in late 2025 to turn professional.
+He participated in the 2026 Vuelta a España where he won a stage after dropping the other breakaway riders on the last climb.